savonet/book/audio.md

 ### Skipping tracks

-Every source has a method `skip` whose purpose is to skip the current track and go to the next one.
+Every source has a method `skip`\indexop{skip} whose purpose is to skip the current track and go to the next one.
 For instance, if our main source is `s`, we can hear the first 5 seconds of each track of `s` with